Kaytster/SHUber-Taxi-Service/README.md

 # SHUber-Taxi-Service
-#### Databases and System Modelling Project on Level 4 at Sheffield Hallam Uni
+#### Databases and System Modelling Project on Level 4 at Sheffield Hallam Uni.
+I worked on this project from Sep 2024 to Dec 2024

 ###### Case Study
 *SHUber is a modern taxi service.